jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-87.md

 Their length is not easy to determine because it only depends on the abundance of fire-aether in them.

 They are small columns, hollowed out with 3 spirals like screw-threads.
-This lets them pass through those narrow passages while twisting, having the figure of a curvilinear triangle `FGI`.
+This lets them pass through those narrow passages while twisting, having the shape of a curvilinear triangle `FGI`.

 This triangular hole is always found between the 3 air-aether globules touching each other.